Los Angeles Angels pitcher Tyler Skaggs died of accidental overdose: coroner

 “We are heartbroken to learn that the passing of our beloved Tyler was the result of a combination of dangerous drugs and alcohol.
 That is completely out of character for someone who worked so hard to become a Major League baseball player and had a very promising future in the game he loved so much,” the family said. “ ...
 We will not rest until we learn the truth about how Tyler came into possession of these narcotics, including who supplied them.
 To that end, we have hired Texas attorney Rusty Hardin to assist us.”

-Hardin, who has formerly represented baseball players Wade Boggs and Roger Clemens, told the Los Angeles Times that the family is devastated and wants to get to the bottom of what happened.
+Hardin, who has formerly represented baseball players Wade Boggs and Roger Clemens, told The Los Angeles Times that the family is devastated and wants to get to the bottom of what happened.

 “I think the thing to keep in mind is they’re just still so devastated, both the wife and the family, about this young man’s death, and they just want to know what happened and how it happened,” Hardin said.
 “We’re going to want to know how it came about that those drugs were ingested and whether or not others are responsible for what happened.”